MA

 • History has been taught in Aberystwyth since 1872, making our department the oldest in Wales and one of the foremost in Britain

-• Benefit from small group teaching
+• You'll benefit from small group teaching.

-• Engage with a major growth area of research and gain hands-on experience in Heritage issues
+• Engage with a major growth area of research and gain hands-on experience in Heritage issues.

 About this course